chanwwei/Data-Visualisation-Project/README.md

 Below highlights several dashboards that has been built:
 - The *sales overview dashboard* is a visual representation of sales data and it provides an overview of the coffee chain’s key performance indicators

-- The *sales comparison dashboard* is designed to facilitate the sales comparison between branches of Coffee Chain XYZ
+- The *sales comparison dashboard* is designed to facilitate the sales comparison between branches of coffee chains

 - The *year-over-year analysis dashboard* is designed to determine the changes, analyze growth and recognize trends on an annual basis